 In her new role, Hurns joins OCC’s executive leadership team, responsible for providing hands-on leadership and strategic direction for all student services operations and functions at the College.

 “Dr. Hurns brings a strong student-centered leadership background and really understands the community college experience and academic journey our students are on,” said OCC Chancellor Peter Provenzano.
 “She will be a true champion for student success at OCC.”

 As chief student services officer, Hurns is charged with providing vision for OCC’s student services mission and identifying emerging opportunities to promote and support student success.
-She is responsible for the following student services areas at the College: Enrollment Services, College Readiness and Counseling, Student Life, the Registrar’s Office, Athletics, the F1 International Student Advisor Office and the Secondary Partnerships Office.
+She is responsible for the following student services areas at the College: Enrollment Services, College Readiness and Counseling, Student Engagement, the Registrar’s Office, Athletics, the F1 International Student Advisor Office and the Secondary Partnerships Office.
 She will also be responsible for strategic initiatives and fostering an inclusive and diverse culture that leads to success for all students.

 “My higher education experience began in a community college classroom,” said Hurns.
 “I know what it’s like to have students from age 16 to 60-plus and the value of diversity in the classroom.
 I also appreciate that each student brings different experiences and needs for academic support and wrap around services.
 Our work is to understand those needs and provide that support to ensure their success.”

 “Community colleges are a hopeful place with hard-working people, passionate about making a difference in the lives of others,” she added.
 “To work in the same community where I live and interact with people in multiple ways lends more to my leadership and the mission of community college.
 It means a lot to me as we work to support one another and advance our community.”